Bornholm disease or epidemic pleurodynia, is an acute, transient viral myositis involving the intercostal and abdominal muscles

 1933 – English general practitioner, Will Pickles (1885-1969) carefully recorded observations on an epidemic in Wensleydale, Yorkshire.
 Pickles was the first person to describe the disease in detail in Britain and noted the absence of an effective treatment, though ‘hot applications are much appreciated’.
 Pickles was the first to use the name Bornholm disease in British Medical reports

-1948Gilbert Dalldorf and G M Sickles isolated a group of viruses associated with ‘poliomyelitis.
-The pair reviewed samples from two children who experienced limb weakness and were initially diagnosed with poliomyelitis in Coxsackie, a rural town in the state of New York.
-They made suspensions using faeces from these children and inoculated them to nursing mice, which caused the animals to die.
+1948Gilbert Dalldorf (1900-1979) and G M Sickles a new enterovirus from children with paralysis in in Coxsackie, a rural town in the state of New York.
+They inoculated faecal suspensions from the children into nursing mice, which caused the animals to die.
 They concluded that the virus causing this disease was different from the one causing poliomyelitis and called it coxsackievirus.

 It has become desirable to name those viruses that are pathogenic for suckling mice and hamsters, and that have recently been associated with ‘poliomyelitis’…I have felt that the disease should not be named until something is known of the anatomic lesions in man…however, a provisional designation is needed and it is suggested that the agent be called ‘Coxsackie virus‘, since the’ first recognized human cases were residents of that New York village.
 Since a number of viruses may be involved, the term ‘Coxsackie group of viruses‘ seems especially suitable.